msys2/msys2.github.io/web/docs/environments.md

   cases
 * It doesn't support the UTF-8 locale
 * Binaries linked with MSVCRT should not be mixed with UCRT ones because the internal structures and data types are different.
+(More strictly, object files or static libraries built for different targets shouldn't be mixed.
+  DLLs built for different CRTs can be mixed as long as they don't share CRT objects, e.g. `FILE*`, across DLL boundaries.)
 Same rule is applied for MSVC compiled binaries because MSVC uses UCRT by default (if not changed).
 * Works out of the box on every Microsoft Windows versions.